Elusivehawk/Coding-Standards/README.md

 * Before trying to squash a bug, think about if it's not actually a bug, and if squashing it will create other bugs.
 I'm honestly sick and tired of people finding "bugs", "fixing" them, and then screwing up half the code base in the process.

-* Keep optimizations to a minimum.
-Optimizations not only open up new possibilities for bugs to crop up, but can also decrease the moddability of code.
-Really now, think before you optimize.
+* Keep refactoring to a minimum.
+Refactoring can not only open up new possibilities for bugs to crop up, but can also decrease the moddability of code.
+Really now, think before you refactor.

 * Textures and special effects come first, the only exception being in the creation of new worlds, maps, dimensions, etc.